 Note: When searching for HUMU 295 or IPUS 295 in the Enrollment Wizard, use the course subjects “GEP-HUMU” or “GEP-IPUS.”

-Seminar in Liberal Studies: “Collections, Collectors and Collecting” (MLS 501)
+Seminar in Liberal Studies: “Food for Thought” (MLS 501)

 Course Fulfills: N/A (Graduate Course)